MrDrProfNo/Friction-Circle-F26/README.txt

 Authors: Arthur Heiles, Phillip Kelner, Ian Clare

+Note: recently updated to 3.7.4; I'm sure I'll be finding issues in here for a while.
+Trying to catch them all, but if something seems off... it might be off

 ### Introduction ###

 Python program to automate the process of data entry and retrieval from